cetic/fadi/INSTALL.md

 ![Kubernetes FADI dashboard](doc/images/installation/minikube_fadi_dashboard.png)

-To access a service in your browser, you can just type, for instance:
+To access a service in your browser, type for instance:

 ```bash
 minikube service list